hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 To monitor and control processes (in factories), there are many solutions available in the market.
 They work fine in most cases, but there are some disadvantages with these smart devices/sensors.
 Some of these devices are not compatible or not open for integrations with other devices, so you need different systems or different dashboards to operate them and interpret the data coming from the sensors.

 Wouldn’t it be nice if you could build something yourself, combining the output of the devices and see this output and control the devices from one dashboard?
 And how about an easy-to-use platform to help you monitor the processes?
-[This blog, with more background]()and this tutorial on Github describe how to do that, using Cumulocity and open-source technologies and using relatively inexpensive devices and sensors.
+[This blog, with more background]() and this tutorial on Github, describes how to do that, using Cumulocity and open-source technologies and using relatively inexpensive devices and sensors.

 When you have completed this tutorial, you will understand how to:

 * Connect devices to Cumulocity
 * Connect sensors and actuators to an Arduino and read their values.
 * Set up a gateway on a Raspberry Pi.
-* Run a MQTT Server on a Raspberry Pi.
+* Run an MQTT Server on a Raspberry Pi.
 * Connect sensors to a NodeMCU device and read their values (Optional).
 * Build applications in Node-RED.
 * Use Bluetooth, WIFI and MQTT  to communicate between the devices.